 Grading was completed on 5 September 1953, driving of rail for the bulkheads completed on 12 September 1953, and all timbering and backfill were completed early in October.
 Figure 2-213 shows a typical example of erosion due to wave action on the ocean side.
-This photograph was taken on 4 December 1953.
-On the lagoon side the bulkheads experienced some damage due to tidal action.
-Figure 2-214 is a typical example in this respect.
+This photograph was taken on 4 December $1 \rightarrow 0$ in the lagoon side the bulkheads experience damage due to tidal action.
+Figure 2-214 side typical example in this respect.

-Figure 2-213.
+Figure 2 213.
 Charlie Causeway - Erosion from Wave Action

 CONSTRUCTION - TARE CAUSEWAY.
 The Tare pipeline causeway was approximately 60 feet wide and carried a pipe array with ten-foot wide supports, a 24-foot wide road with safety shoulders, and rights-of-way for power, telephone and coaxial cables.
 Earthwork for the causeway, which made maximum use of the existing access causeway between Sugar and Tare, was begun immediately after approval in May and completed early in June 1953.
-Bulkheading with rail and timber as shown by the original design proved unnecessary, adequate protection being provided by rip-rap which could be bulldozed up from the adjacent reefs.
+Bulkheading with rail and timber as shown by the original design provided by rip-rap which could be bulldozed up from the adjacent reefs.